Clan MacTavish: Chiefly arms

+1793 Lachlan MacTavish of Dunardry Granted Arms

 In 1793, John Hooke-Campbell, Lord Lyon King of Arms, granted the following coat of arms to Lachlan MacTavish of Dunardry: Quarterly, 1st and 4th a Gyronny of eight Sable and Or; 2nd and 3rd, Argent, a buck's head cabossed Gules attired Or on a chief engrailed Azure a cross crosslet fitchèe between two mullets Or.
 Crest a boar's head erased Or langued Gules.
 Motto: NON OBLITUS.
 These arms were record in the Public Register of All Arms and Bearings in Scotland, Volume 1, Folio 563, dated 17 April 1793.
 The arms display in the first and fourth quarters the gyronny prominent in Campbell heraldry reversed for difference.
 Apparently the gynronnies were included by the Campbell Lord Lyon because the MacTavishes had been followers (not a sept) of the Campbells since their occupation of Argyll.
 The second and third quarters are similar to, but differenced from Thomson of that Ilk, apparently because Tavish translates to Thomas, and MacTavish bears the meaning of "Son of Tavis/Thomas".

+1997 Lord Lyon Matriculated Arms of 26th Chief of Clan MacTavish

 On 13 December 1997, the Lord Lyon affixed his seal on the matriculation of Edward Stewart Dugald MacTavish of Dunardry, recognizing him as Chief of Clan MacTavish, granted him arms similar to the grant of 1793 as follows.
 Quarterly, On 1st and 4th a Gyronny of eight Sable and Or; 2nd and 3rd, Argent, a buck's head cabossed Gules attired Or on a chief engrailed Azure a cross crosslet fitchèe between two mullets Argent.
 Crest a boar's head erased Or langued Gules.
 Motto: NON OBLITUS.
 The Cross crosslet and mullets were changed from Or (gold) to Argent (silver), but this change wants for a reason.

+2002 Lord Lyon Re-grants Dugald MacTavish of Dunardry Amended Arms

 In 2002 the Lord Lyon King of Arms re-granted Dugald MacTavish of Dunardry arms with certain amendments.
 Lord Lyon switched the Campbell gyronny from the first and fourth quarters to the second and third quarters.
 The new arms are blazoned Quarterly, 1st and 4th, Argent, a Buck's Head cabossed Gules attired Or on a Chief engrailed Azure a cross crosslet fitchèe between two mullets of the First; 2nd and 3rd, Gyronny of eight Sable and Or.
 Above the Shield is placed a Helm befitting his degree with a Mantling Azure doubled Argent, and on a Wreath of the Liveries is set for Crest a boar's head erased Or langued Proper, and in an Escrol over the same this Motto "NON OBLITUS".